 Critical consciousness is a practice, like yoga or a mastery of anything.
-It's not just knowing definitions of words, or knowing every news incident or being 'woke'...it's an everyday rigor for yourself.
-To speak, to share to be critical of your thoughts, actions and acknowledging your shortcomings.
-Not just others... it's less about righteousness or intellectual mumbo jumbo.
-It's often about understanding context, and navigating SELF.
-The integrity of this can often feel lonely, so surrounding yourself with others who are also in practice.
+It's not just knowing definitions of words, or noting every news incident or simply being 'woke'...it's an everyday rigor for yourself.
+To speak up, to share, to be critical of your own thoughts, actions and acknowledging your shortcomings.
+Not pointing out others' shortcomings... it's less about righteousness or intellectual mumbo jumbo.
+More about listening, understanding context - navigating SELF.
+The integrity of this can often feel lonely, surround yourself with others who are also in practice.
 This is the longterm plan for thriving and survival.

 Black Women Artists for Black Lives Matter at the New Museum

 “Simone Leigh, the current artist in residence at the New Museum, convened this group in response to the continued inhumane institutionalized violence against black lives.
 The group will hold a public event in solidarity with Black Lives Matter at the New Museum on September 1.

 This dynamic evening will feature collectively organized healing workshops, performances, digital works, participatory exchanges, displays, and the distribution of materials throughout the New Museum Theater, Lobby, Fifth Floor, and Sky Room.

 BWA for BLM focuses on the interdependence of care and action, invisibility and visibility, self-defense and self-determination, and desire and possibility in order to highlight and disavow pervasive conditions of racism.”
 Via the New Museum.
 Learn more about BWA for BLM here.

 The Wake Up!
 Morning Dance Party - Creative Activism